The Penn State Hershey MSTP

 - Stipends will be provided for the summer sessions in Hershey.

-- Students will be considered for early admission to the MD/PhD Program during their junior year.
+- Students will be considered for early admission to the Medical Scientist Training Program during their junior year.

 Applying to the Program

-- Students should attend the yearly information session for Schreyer Honors College given by the MD/PhD Co-Directors in late winter.
+- Students should attend the yearly information session for Schreyer Honors College given by the Medical Scientist Training Program Co-Directors in late winter.

-- Students should also attend the MD/PhD annual retreat held in State College each spring.
+- Students should also attend the Medical Scientist Training Program annual retreat held in State College each spring.